Balnagowan House: 1971 to now

 While in use by the Fisheries Board, a number of pre-fabricated cabins were placed on site that damaged the original landscaping, the swimming pool and barbecue area.
 A single-storey extension was also added around this time.

 The house functioned as an office building for the Board until it was sold in 2005.
 Since 2005, it has been vacant and falling into disrepair.
 Since 2011, the house has been listed on Dublin city's Record of Protected Structures.
 In 2017 a fire broke out in the outbuildings, but did not reach the main house.
 It has been recorded that much of the house's original interiors are intact, with the Fisheries Board leaving many of the features and boarding in others.
 The structure is declining, with damage recorded over time to the fabric of the building.
-It has also been the site of anti-social behaviour and has been squatted in.
+It has also been the site of anti-social behaviour.
+The building was the site for a squat which functioned for two weeks before the inhabitants were evicted.
 It was recorded as part of the National Inventory of Architectural Heritage in 2018.